rahulbats/kafka-connect-monitor/Readme.md

 You can configure KCM to send out the alerts for states (RUNNING, PAUSED or FAILED) that you are interested in.

+KCM also has a api with swagger documentation page which can be accsed at  http://localhost:8080/swagger-ui.html#/connector-controller

 ### How to run?
 You can run KCM in two ways